bgamari/ghc-wiki-import/records/overloaded-record-fields/implementation.md

 The `HsExpr.HsExpr` type has an extra constructor `HsOverloadedRecFld FastString`.
 When `-XOverloadedRecordFields` is enabled, and the renamer encounters `HsVar "x"` where `x` refers to multiple `GRE`s that are all record fields, it replaces it with `HsOverloadedRecFld "x"`.
-(Is there any reason to treat single record fields differently to other ids?)
+There needs to be a similar constructor for non-overloaded projections, so that we can pretty-print the field name but store the selector name.